glennmckechnie/weewx-wxobs/README.md

    sudo /etc/init.d/weewx start
    </pre>

-__Note:__  If you are using the seasons skin. datepicker.js doesn't (didn't) play well with the seasons javascript file (seasons.js).
+__Note:__  If you are using the seasons skin. datepicker.js doesn't (didn't) play well with the seasons javascript file (seasons.js) when you are using the widget side menus.
 The toggle feature on the #includes was disrupted and didn't behave as it should.
 I've edited datepicker.js and removed __window.onload=null;__ from the  _function onDOMReady_

 Nothing seems to have broken (for me).
 It fixed the problem but I'm not knowledgable enough to know what side-effects I've invoked.
 YMMV.
 Expert knowledge and/or fixes welcomed.